PlayStation Now has come a long way – from rather sketchy beginnings – to become one of the best gaming subscription services out there.

-Most games are from the PS3 era, but you can find a handful of PlayStation Vita titles there in the mix, as well as a few PS4 games.
-We recently caught wind of a PlayStation 2 emulator on the PS4, which could mean that games from that generation could arrive some time in 2016.
+Most games are from the PS3 era, but you can find a handful of PlayStation Vita titles there in the mix, as well as PS4 and PS2 games.

 Once you pick a game, the service will connect you to a remote server that will host your session.
-There's a bit of a wait, while Sony strings it all together, before you're thrown into the action, no need to download the game.
+There's a bit of a wait (while Sony strings it all together) before you're thrown into the action, but there's no need to download the game.

 There was a time that we hoped, perhaps somewhat naively, that PlayStation Now would be the Netflix of video game streaming.
-The hope was that we could shell out a paltry $8.99 (£6, AU$12) a month and access any game on the service forever – so long as we didn't let our subscription lapse.
+The hope was that we could shell out our cash and access any game on the service forever – so long as we didn't let our subscription lapse.

 All a streaming video service has to do is push content from a server to your PC.
 It needs to know when you pause, obviously, but other than a few small commands, the service doesn't really take any input.